 - You will use your vacuum sealer for dozens of other things besides your sous vide machine.

 You're probably thinking that you don't need a commercial sealer for this list, and it's true.
 Any vacuum sealer will get the job done.
-But as we already said, a commercial sealer is worth the extra money if you can afford it: it pulls a stronger vacuum, it will last longer, and it's a pleasure to use.
+But a commercial sealer is worth the extra money if you can afford it: it pulls a stronger vacuum, it will last longer, and it's a pleasure to use.

-And if you're interested, check out this article on the best sous vide circulators.
+You can also check out our article on the best sous vide circulators.

 Chamber Sealer Vs. Edge Sealer: Which Is Best?